cccwam/ift6759-project2-public/README.md

         * module: The Python module that contains the definition for the data_loader that should be used
         * name: The Python name that is the data_loader definition
     * hyper_params: The hyper parameters for the data_loader
-    * should_preprocess_data: Whether or not to pre-process the data before training/validating/testing.
-    * preprocessed_data_source:
+        * preprocessed_data: Properties of pre-processed data to use during training
-        * training: Location of the training data.
+        * samples_for_train: Number of pre-processed samples for training
-        * validation: Location of the validation data.
+        * samples_for_valid: Number of pre-processed samples for validation
-        * test: Location of the testing data.
+        * samples_for_test: Number of pre-processed samples for testing
 * trainer
     * hyper_params: We have defined that the following trainer hyper parameters are required by our trainer:
+        * loss: The name of the loss function to use
+        * optimizer: The name of the optimizer to use
         * lr_rate: The learning rate
+        * metrics: Which metrics to monitor during training
         * batch_size: The batch size
         * epochs: The number of epochs
         * patience: How patient we should be before we perform early stopping during training

 ## Sbatch job example